deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 ___

-"Well this is fucking boring…"
+"Well this is fucking boring..."

 Kirk shook his mane in irritation.
 Lewis always got restless when he had nothing to do.
 "How long until the sandstorm abates?"